 - Get angry– You need to start taking it personally.
 The gym is your enemy and you need to do your utmost there in order to beat your enemy.

-- Buy new clothes– If you invest a lot of money in your gym equipment (gym shorts, gym bag etc), your subconscious mind will make you work-out harder in order to make the use of that investment.
+- Buy new clothes– If you invest a lot of money in your workout clothes and gym equipment (gym shorts, gym bag etc), your subconscious mind will make you work-out harder in order to make the use of that investment.